JianWang2018/Neural_network_machine_learning/README.md

 # Neural network for machine learning
 Realize the projects of coursera course "Neural Networks for Machine Learning", which is taught by Prof. Geoffrey Hinton.

-Author: Jian Wang and Shao TANG
+Author: Jian Wang and Shao Tang

 Contribution: Write python code instead of matlab, which is the default for this course, to get the numerical results and answer questions of each project.